roeeshahmoon/DCS-Final-Project/ReadMe.md

 The system consists of three main components:

 - Distance sensor: An Ultrasonic Sensor distance sensor is used to measure the distance between the Servo motor handle and the light source.
 - Light sensors: Two LDR light sensors are located on the sides of the distance sensor.
-These sensors are used to detect the location of the light source.
+These sensors are used to detect the location of the light source using ADC12.
-- Servo motor: A Servo motor is used to rotate the light and distance sensors in a 180-degree range.
+- Servo motor: A Servo motor is used to rotate the light and distance sensors in a 180-degree range by PWM wave duty cycle.

 The system operates as follows: